Taleo ATS Resume Guide: Prescreening, Forms & Formatting

 The Parsing Pipeline

-When you upload a resume to a Taleo-powered careers site, the following happens:
+When you upload a resume to a Taleo-powered careers site, assume the workflow has these candidate-visible pieces:

 Taleo's Automated Screening